Sexual maturity occurs around the age of 4 years old.

 Its large, solid shell can be used as a plate to serve its own meat in an original way.

-To avoid poisoning, it's important to always follow safe shellfish storage, handling and cooking practices.
+To avoid poisoning, it is important to follow safe shellfish storage, handling and cooking practices.
 Source : DFO

 Document detailing precautionary measures for shellfish consumption.